Join the Opinion Page crew and local comedians for an April Fool's bonanza

-This Thursday, April 1, at 2 p.m the crew welcomes comedians Dave Membrila, Wolf Brown and Nancy Stanley.
+On Thursday, April 1, at 2 p.m the crew welcomes comedians David Membrila, Wolf Brown and Nancy Stanley.

-Membrila is a comedian, educator, realtor, hypnotist and fundraiser.
-Brown is a native-American comedian who has headlined throughout the region, and Stanley has been performing standup at Comedy Clubs around the country since 2011.
+Membrila is a comedian, educator, real estate agent, hypnotist and fundraiser.
+Brown is a native American comedian who has headlined throughout the region, and Stanley has been performing standup at comedy clubs around the country since 2011.

 If you would like to Zoom in for this one-time only event, email writer and producer Edward Celaya at ecelaya@tucson.com.
 He will send out an emailed link as your invite to this special event the morning of April 1.